Navy Federal Credit Union Platinum Card Review

 The card also features no balance transfer fee.
 In fact, the Navy Federal Credit Union Platinum card is the only card in the study that does not charge this fee.
 Here’s an idea of how much you could potentially save with this card: Among the balance transfer cards that GOBankingRates included in the study, balance transfer fees range from 3%-5% of each balance transfer.
 And if you were to transfer a balance of $2,000 to a card with a balance transfer fee of 5%, you would pay $100 in fees.

-A 0% promotional APR for balance transfers can be really helpful if you’re looking to pay off your debt within a short amount of time without interest.
-All of the balance transfer cards in the GOBankingRates study offer a 0% APR for balance transfers, but not all cards offer the same term.
+A low promotional APR for balance transfers can be really helpful if you’re looking to pay off your debt within a short amount of time without high interest.

-The NFCU Platinum credit card offers this promotional rate for a term of 12 months.
+The NFCU Platinum credit card offers a 0.99% introductory APR on balance transfers for a term of 12 months, then an APR of will apply.
 And while a 12-month promotional APR period isn’t the longest offered among balance transfer cards, it’s in line with the majority of credit cards in this category — and much better than the six-month promotional period that some cards offer.
 You could opt for a card with a 14-, 15- or 18-month promotional APR period, but you’d likely have to pay a balance transfer fee.

 Low Regular APR